-The practices set out in this document are intended to allow the carriage of calcium hypochlorite under controlled circumstances to ensure that it is properly declared, packaged and carried.
-The practices are also intended to encourage carriers to have the confidence to accept the commodity for shipment under an acceptable method.
+The practices set out in this document are intended to provide guidance for the carriage of calcium hypochlorite under controlled circumstances to ensure that it is properly declared, packaged and carried.

 Calcium hypochlorite or calcium hypochlorite mixtures shall be transported in compliance with the requirements set out in the International Maritime Dangerous Goods Code (IMDG Code)1.
 However, the practices set out below include selected provisions from the IMDG Code plus additional precautions to be consistent with the science basis established in 1999 by consulting scientists J H Burgoyne and Partners to minimise the risk2.